gi-ev/LNI-proceedings/README.md

 `proceedings.pdf` is now ready to be sent to the printing service.
 See below.

 #### Generated files

 During the process, following files are generated:

 - `proceedings.pdf`.
-  It is not recommended to version this file during the process of proceedings generation, because it gets very large.
+  - It is not recommended to version this file during the process of proceedings generation, because it gets very large.
+  - The page size of this file is already the final page size of both the printed and the electronic proceedings.
+    Delivering this format is agreed with the publisher.
 - `proceedings.bib` - BibTeX bibliography of the proceedings.
 - `proceedings.csv` - CSV containing some information on the proceedings.
 - `papers.txt` - list of paper id and starting page.

 #### Directory scheme